 If you are convicted of a traffic violation in another state or country, points are not added to your New York State driving record, unless the violation occurred in Ontario or Quebec.
 Convictions from Ontario and Quebec provinces transfer to your NY license in the same point totals as if they occurred in New York.
 Such convictions can affect your driver violation point total and Driver Responsibility Assessment.

-The below chart sets forth the number of points assigned for common traffic violations.
+The below chart sets forth the DMV points in NY assigned for common traffic violations.

 Finally, points are not assigned for the following violations: